open-obfuscator/doc/omvll/passes/control-flow-breaking/index.md

 If the function is too small, these offsets might point in a function next to the targeted one.

 [^note_ldr]: This instruction loads the content at `pc + #offset`

+#### iOS Swift generated functions

+The iOS compiler changes the way functions are called, and it also injects functions the user does not control.
+If BreakControlFlow is applied to this functions it can cause duplicated symbols errors or break the call conventions.

+In order to avoid this, as a user of omvll, you need to be more specific on functions to be protected by this pass.